Pelli Sandadi

-Pelli Sandadi was released on 12 January 1996 and was a major commercial success.
-Made on a budget of ₹1.25 crore, the film grossed ₹12–15 crore at the box office.
-It has garnered five state Nandi Awards, and the Filmfare Award Telugu for Best Music.
-The film was also remade in Hindi as Mere Sapno Ki Rani (1997) and in Tamil as Ninaithen Vandhai (1998).
-The film's spiritual sequel titled Pelli SandaD was released in 2021.
+The film was released on 12 January 1996 and became a major commercial success.
+Made on a budget of ₹1.25 crore, the film grossed ₹12–15 crore at the box office, making it the second-highest-grossing Telugu film of the year after Ninne Pelladata.
+Pelli Sandadi received critical acclaim, winning five Nandi Awards and a Filmfare Award.

+The film's success led to several adaptations, including remakes in Bengali as Biyer Phool (1996), in Hindi as Mere Sapno Ki Rani (1997) and in Tamil as Ninaithen Vandhai (1998).
+A spiritual sequel, Pelli SandaD, was released in 2021.

 Plot

 Vijay Krishna (Srikanth) is a musician from a musical family.
 He lives with two married sisters and their husbands and his uncle.
 All of his family is dedicated to music.
 His father (Satyanarayana) is looking for a suitable matrimonial alliance for Vijay who is in search of a girl whom he saw in a dream.
 He never saw her face in the dream but he saw a mole beside her belly button.
 The story continues in search of the girl.
 Meanwhile, his father arranges his marriage with a Kalyani (Ravali), who hails from a nearby village and belongs to a music family.

-Meanwhile Vijay gets a job in Ooty as a music lecturer.
+Meanwhile, Vijay gets a job in Ooty as a music lecturer.
 There he finds his dream girl Swapna (Deepti Bhatnagar).
 He falls in love with her and proposes to her which she accepts.
 He comes back home to share the news about his love, but his father arranges the marriage.
-Later Swapna learns that the person she loves and Kalyani's fiance are the same.
+Later Swapna learns that the person she loves and Kalyani's fiancé are the same.
 Swapna and Kalyani are actually sisters.
 Swapna then sacrifices her love and informs her sister that she has a terminal illness.
 She asks Vijay, as her dying wish to marry Kalyani.
 Meanwhile, Kalyani also learns that Vijay loves her younger sister Swapna.
 Eventually, Kalyani convinces her sister to marry Vijay and the film ends on a happy note.